Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-token.md

 There are also limitations depending on environments that are not explained in the table.
 Please refer to the following sections for more detail:

 ### Match content id
-If `content_id` has been set and `match_content_id` has been set to `true`, when a license request is made the content id in the license request and the content id in the VUDRM token will be compared.
+If `content_id` has been set and `match_content_id` has been set to `true`, when a license request is made the content id in the license request and the content id in the Studio DRM token will be compared.
 If they **are** the same a license will be served as normal; if they are **not** the same the license request will be denied.
 If `match_content_id` has been set to `false` **or** `content_id` has not been specified then this comparision will not occur.

 ### GEO whitelisting
 If `geo_whitelist` has been added to the DRM policy, when a license is requested the GEO location of the client's ip will be checked.
 If the country is in the whitelist the license request will be successful.
 If the country is not in the whitelist the request will be denied.
 E.g. if the DRM policy is `{ "geo_whitelist":[ "gbr", "deu" ] }` only users from the UK and Germany will be able to make successful license requests.

 ### DRM Session in policy

-It is possible to set in the policy used by VUDRM token information about the current DRM session.
+It is possible to set in the policy used by Studio DRM token information about the current DRM session.
 With this information we will make a request to make to an API of your choosing with an ID and any needed headers.
 You can set the request to be either a GET request or a POST request.
 In the case of a GET request we would make a GET request to the URL you specify with a query string parameter called `sessionId` set to ID the passed in the policy.
 E.g. a GET request to `https://some-url.com/valid?sessionId=abc123`.
 In the case of a POST request we would make a POST request to the URL you specify with the body of the request being the `sessionId` in JSON.
 E.g. a POST request to `https://some-url.com/valid` with the body being `{"sessionId":"abc123"}`.
 The result of the request we make will dictate whether or not a license is returned.
 If the result **is** a `200` we will serve a valid license back.
 If the result is **not** a `200` we will not return a valid license.

 There are four parts to the session information: